jekyc/wig/README.md

 These profiles are useful to vary the amount of traffic sent to the web site.
 However, the less traffic sent to the server, the less likely it is that wig will detect the CMS.

-Desperate mode
+## Desperate mode
----

 wig also has an option to fetch the resources (css, js, gif, etc.) it encounters during a scan, and compare the md5 sums of the resources to all the fingerprints in its database.
 This option is call 'Desperate' and can be enabled with the flag '-d'.
 This might be able to detect more customized CMS installations, but at the cost of false positives

-Verbose
+## Verbose
----

 wig also has a logging feature which lists the files that were matched.
 The output might be a bit messy, but it can help identify how the CMS was detected.
+This can be activated by using the '-v' flag.

-Help Screen
+## Help Screen
----

 ```
 $ python3 wig.py -h
 usage: wig.py [-h] [-v] [-d] [-p {1,2,4}] host